PrasanKumar93/skeleton-monorepo/docs/misc.md

       type: "Select the type of change that you're committing:",
       scope: "Select the scope of your change (optional):",
       customScope: "Specify a custom scope:",
-      subject: "Write a short, imperative description of the change:\n",
+      subject: "Write a short description of the change:\n",
       body: "Provide a longer description of the change (optional).
 Use '|' for new lines:\n",
       breaking: "List any breaking changes (optional):\n",
       footer: "Reference issues this commit closes (e.g., #123) (optional):\n",